IRS Form 6251 Instructions

 If Line 4 is over the respective amount for your filing status, you’ll need to complete an exemption amount worksheet.
 See below.

-If your income exceeds the exemption amount, you may need to calculate it yourself.
+If your income exceeds the exemption amount, you may need to calculate AMTI for your federal tax return.

-Line 6: Subtract Line 5 from Line 4
+Subtract Line 5 from Line 4, then enter the result.

 If more than zero, go to Line 7.